Documentation

 Keyboard Shortcuts & Actions

-Master these shortcuts to create circuit diagrams 3x faster.
-Every action in Circuit Diagram Maker has a keyboard equivalent.
+Master these shortcuts to create circuit diagrams faster.
+Every core editor action has a keyboard equivalent.

 V Select Tool Click and drag to select, move, and group components on the canvas